 Like other top law schools, NYU Law places a high value on forming a diverse student body, saying “the Committee aims to enroll an entering class of students with diverse experience, backgrounds, and points of view.”
 The unique factors that set you apart as a candidate will certainly be considered in the application process.

 The result is that no applicant will be barred from consideration solely based on numbers.
 As such, do not be discouraged from applying if your LSAT or GPA isn’t quite up to par.
-Craft a good application and make the case why you belong in the NYU Law Class of 2018.
+Craft a good application and make the case why you belong at NYU Law.
 NYU is also known to attract many students who go on to practice in public interest positions.
 If your experience demonstrates a dedication to public service, make sure that is apparent on your application.

 Applicants should not feel prejudiced by having been out of undergrad for a while.
 Although most admitted students are recent grads, NYU points out that this is because the vast majority of applicants come straight out of undergrad, not because there is any particular preference for them.